 Just after the war and the great depression at a time when families had little to nothing, Littlejohn learned to amuse herself by designing and making her own dolls and doll clothes.
 It was this beginning that gave her the spirit of design that has remained with her throughout her life.
 Her creations are like therapy, each one giving a sense of joy and excitement as it is brought to life in itís own special way.

 Part of making her one-of-a-kind creations is searching antique shops, thrift stores, and estate sales for the vintage materials, accessories, trims, antiques, and replicas that become part of her creations.
-Littlejohn loves the old look of the late 1800’s and early 1900’s.
-Her handmade dolls are sculpted of papier maché.
+Littlejohn loves the old look of the late 1800ís and early 1900ís.
+Her handmade dolls are sculpted of papier machť.
 Some designs might also include antique dolls and toys repaired, repainted, and clothed by Jean, depending on the piece.
 Most are featured with old carts, pull toys, candy containers, or animals of nature.
 She also takes special orders if you have an antique or family heirloom you wish to have displayed with her work.

-Our regular August 2020 edition has been printed on schedule and is on its way to all of our subscribers.
-Because of the Covid-19 situation, postal delivery sometimes is taking longer than usual, so please be patient.
-Subscribers should get their magazines before mid-July.
-Email us at firstname.lastname@example.org if you suspect you have had a delivery problem—because our offices remained closed for the protection of our staff, we cannot answer telephone queries at this time.
+Our August 2021 edition has been printed on schedule and is on its way to all of our subscribers.
+Most subscribers will receive their copies before the first week of July.
+Email us at firstname.lastname@example.org if you suspect you have had a delivery problem.

-All new web subscriptions will start with the October 2020 issue.
+All new web subscriptions will start with the Christmas 2021 issue.
 Please email us at email@example.com if you have other subscription requirements.